Two federal judges require Trump administration to use emergency funds to partially cover food stamp benefits

 Each state has a specific date by which they must send the information ahead of the new month in order for benefits to go out on time, according to the lawsuit.
 Payments are made on a staggered basis throughout the month.

-In addition to acknowledging the likely delay in benefits, Talwani, who held a hearing Thursday, also asked about the process of providing partial payments to recipients next month since the contingency fund alone won’t cover the full amount.
+Talwani acknowledged the likely delay in benefits during a hearing Thursday, and also asked about the process of providing partial payments to recipients next month since the contingency fund alone won’t cover the full amount.

+“We’re dealing with the reality that … the benefits aren’t going to be there on November 1,” she said.

 The-CNN-Wire